The beautifully marked Ocelot (Leopardus pardalis) is widespread and common throughout most of its range in Latin America.

 Species: Leopardus pardalis (Ocelot)

-However the current Felidae taxonomy revision suggests only two subspecies pending further research:
+However the last Felidae taxonomy revision in 2017 suggests only two subspecies, pending further research:

 Texas and Arizona south to Costa Rica - smaller and more grey.